 Since United Way and German American Bank first partnered in 2018, the Financial Coaching program has had a collective financial impact of $124,946 in the region, helping participants pay off debt and increase savings.
 On average, participants pay off $2,629 in debt and save over $2,000, all while increasing their financial confidence.
 These savings have allowed participants to weather medical bills, improve their credit score, qualify for a mortgage, make costly home repairs, and in some cases, avoid eviction.

-The next twelve-month cohort will begin in May 2022.
+We are currently enrolling for the 2022 cohort spots on a first-come, first-serve basis.
 This program is free to participants thanks to generous support from German American Bank.
 If you are an employer who would like to offer this benefit to your employees, contact Amy Leyenbeck at firstname.lastname@example.org.

 Today’s economic environment leaves many people struggling with their financial realities.
 According to a recent bankrate.com survey, 63% of people do not have enough savings to cover an unexpected $500 expense, and according to the NFCC 2015 Consumer Financial Literacy Survey, only 2 in 5 adults report having a budget and keeping close track of their spending.
 The PwC Employee Financial Wellness survey reported that finances are the #1 cause of stress on working individuals, and financial worries negatively impact employees’ overall health, relationships, and workplace productivity.
 Luckily, United Way's financial coaching program is here for you!

 United Way’s mission is to improve people’s lives by addressing critical needs today and working to reduce those needs tomorrow.
 Financial coaching participants will be better equipped to address their financial needs today while working toward their goals for a more financially stable future.